 Every morning my day starts with the same ritual.
 Before my first painting class, I sit in front of my huge mug filled up with a nice steaming tea.
 And I’m reading my book.
 Always doing the same movements… I take a few sips of my lemon tea while reading a page of my Novel.
+A novel buy in a second-hand booksellers.
 It is so delightful!
 Of course, I’ve already read Balzac, Proust and Hugo and they are wonderful writers.
 But I like reading foreign literature as well and especially American books.
 My favorite at the moment, and you might know his work, is Ed McBain, “87e district”.

 Books are very important to me and to my family.
 My husband just loves reading books, his favorite author is Kafka and he’s a writer too.
 My mother, on her side, is a big fan of historical literature, especially stories about Royalties.
 You can ask her any questions about Louis XIV, she’ll definitely know the answer!
 My oldest daughter writes and draw children’s books and my other daughter has been studying French literature at la Sorbonne.